bnguyensn/bundler/README.md

 and how to set up a web application up with it (hence the name _bundler_).
 A lot of good ideas are lifted from [create-react-app](https://github.com/facebook/create-react-app).

-The recommended way to create a React web application is of course still [create-react-app](https://github.com/facebook/create-react-app).
+The recommended way to create a React web application is still [create-react-app](https://github.com/facebook/create-react-app).

 ## Install